 1. Material Transparency

-This is perhaps one of the biggest problems when it comes to fake makeup sets for kids.
+This is perhaps one of the biggest problems when it comes to pretend makeup sets for kids.
 Most of the kits we looked at lacked a lot of information about what the product was actually made out of.

 2. Plastic-Free (or minimal plastic)

 You’ll notice that most of the brands recommended below are plastic-free.
 This is because wood, being a natural material, is generally safer than plastic.
 Plastic is a petroleum-derived product.
-Not only is it less eco-friendly, but nearly all petroleum-derived products come with a variety of potential health risks.
-This is in part because a lot of plastics contain things like phthalates and other endocrine disruptors (like BPA), which can disrupt the hormones of developing little humans.

 3. Water-Based Paints